 - All handoffs must be behind the line of scrimmage and behind the offensive player handing off.

-- Offensive teams may pitch, lateral, throw back; however, once the ball hits the ground the play is dead.
+- Offensive teams may pitch, lateral, throw back; BEHIND THE LINE OF SCRIMMAGE ONLY; however, once the ball hits the ground the play is dead.

 - “No Run Zones” are located 5-yards from the mid-field line and end zones.
 Once the ball has been spotted in these areas, no running plays are allowed.
 (Please note: does not apply to K-1 division)

 - The football is spotted where the ball carrier’s front foot is when their flag is pulled off the belt.

 - Spinning away from a defensive player is allowed.
 This action must be deemed to be “under control” by the referee and the player’s arms may not swing wildly away from his/her body.

 - Offensive players may not guard their flags in any way by shielding, holding, moving, etc.

 - Offensive players may not block in any way.
 The only acceptable scenario is a, “non-moving screen.”
 A “non-moving screen” must meet the following criteria to be legal: